Ninja Gaiden: Dragon Sword: Reception

-Ninja Gaiden Dragon Sword was named by IGN.com as the best Nintendo DS action game of 2008, also awarding it as having the best graphics technology for the Nintendo DS.
-It was also nominated for the best Nintendo DS game of 2008 award and was nominated for the award for the best original score on the Nintendo DS in 2008.
+The game was named by IGN as the best Nintendo DS action game of 2008, and for best graphics technology.
+It was also nominated for best Nintendo DS game and for its best original score.
 It was also awarded Best Use of Control Scheme by GameSpot in their 2008 Special Achievements video game awards, and nominated for Nintendo DS Game of the Year as well.
-N-Europe gave the game 9/10, citing "flawless presentation" and an excellent control scheme.